Horizon Zero Dawn: Setting

-The story is set in a post-apocalyptic United States, between the states of Colorado, Wyoming and Utah, in the 31st century.
+The story is set in a post-apocalyptic Western United States in the 31st century.
 Humans live in scattered, primitive tribes with varying levels of technological development.
-Their technologically advanced predecessors are remembered as the "Old Ones".
+Their technologically-advanced predecessors are remembered as the "Old Ones".
 Large robotic machines dominate the Earth.
-For the most part, they peacefully coexist with humans, who occasionally hunt them for parts.
-However, a phenomenon known as the "Derangement" has caused machines to become more aggressive toward humans, and larger and deadlier machines have begun to appear.
-Four tribes are prominently featured: the Nora, the Banuk, the Carja, and the Oseram.
-The Nora are fierce matriarchal hunter-gatherers who live in the mountains and worship their deity, the "All-Mother".
-The Carja are an empire of desert-dwelling city builders who worship the Sun.
-The Banuk consists of wandering clans made up of hunters and shamans who live in snowy mountains (Wyoming's Yellowstone National Park) and worship the "blue light" of the machines.
-The Oseram are tinkerers and salvagers known for their advanced weapons, metalworking, brewing, and talent as warriors.
-There are also mentions of the Forbidden West, as well as some members of tribes from it, including the Utaru, an agrarian tribe, and the Tenakth, a warrior tribe.
+For the most part, they coexist peacefully with humans, who occasionally hunt them for parts.
+However, a phenomenon known as the "Derangement" caused machines to become more aggressive toward humans, and caused larger and deadlier machines to appear.
+The surviving humans are divided into distinct cultures, ranging from the mountain-dwelling, matriarchal Nora hunter-gatherers to the Carja, an empire of desert-dwelling city builders.